rnickles/audience1st_wiki/How-Reserved-Seating-Works.md

 * `unavailable`: an array of the seat numbers of unavailable seats
 * `image_url`: the URL of an image to use as the background to display behind the seating chart (for example, to show where the stage is located)

 (Note that some pages eagerly load this information for all showdates and keep it in a hidden form field, rather than doing an AJAX call.
 That's probably uglier than needed.
-Also, if you call the endpoint on a showdate ID that has no associated seatmap because it's reserved seating, you will get the object `{map: null}`.)
+Also, if you call the endpoint on a showdate ID that has no associated seatmap because it's reserved seating, you will get the object `{"map": null}`.)

 Once the setup function has this JSON data (let's call it `jsSeats`), it should do the following: